openfisca/openfisca-doc/en/install.md

 ## On Microsoft Windows

-The Conda installer registers by default the commands `conda` and `python` in the system PATH.
+The Conda installer adds by default the commands `conda` and `python` in the system PATH.

 We recommend using [ConEmu](https://conemu.github.io/) instead of the default console.